Schweinefilet/BoulderingELO/ROUTE_MANAGEMENT.md

 4. You'll see a message: "Routes will reset to 0 on [date]"
 5. On the expiry date, all routes in that section automatically reset to 0

-**Use Case Example:**
-- Set routes on Monday for section1
-- Set expiry date to next Monday
-- System automatically resets section1 to 0 on the expiry date
-- Perfect for weekly rotation schedules!

-### Clearing an Expiry Date
+# Route Management Guide

+## Overview
+Administrators can configure wall sections and per-color route totals.
+This document covers how to manage sections and route counts; the automatic expiry/auto-reset feature has been removed from the application.

+## Features

+- Dynamic wall sections: add, rename, and delete sections as needed
+- Per-color route totals: set the number of routes for each color in a section
+- Persistent storage: totals are saved in localStorage and persisted server-side for the app

+## How to Use

+### Accessing Route Management
+1. Log in as an admin user
+2. Click **Admin Panel** in the navigation
+3. Select the **Routes** tab

+### Adding a New Wall Section
+1. Enter a section name (e.g., "section4", "westWall")
+2. Click **Add Section**
+3. The new section appears with all colors set to 0 routes

+### Renaming a Wall Section
-1. Find the section with an expiry date
+1. Find the section to rename
-2. Click the **Clear** button next to the date
+2. Click **Rename** next to the section name
-3. The expiry date is removed and routes will not auto-reset
+3. Enter the new name and confirm
+4. Session data is migrated to the new section name where applicable

 ### Editing Route Totals
-1. Find the wall section you want to edit
-2. For each color, enter the total number of routes available
+1. For each section, update the number of routes per color
-3. Changes are saved automatically as you type
-4. The totals will be reflected in:
-   - Session input (maximum values)
-   - Profile "Current Climbs" section
-   - Analytics displays
+2. Changes are saved to the backend and reflected in session inputs and analytics

 ### Deleting a Wall Section
-1. Find the section you want to remove
+1. Click **Delete** for the target section
-2. Click **Delete** (now changed from "Delete Section")
-3. Confirm the deletion
+2. Confirm the deletion (irreversible)
-4. ⚠️ **Warning**: This cannot be undone!
-5. Both route totals and expiry dates are removed

 ### Resetting to Defaults
-1. Click **Reset to Defaults** button (top right of Routes tab)
+1. Click **Reset to Defaults** in the Routes tab
-2. Confirm the reset
-3. All sections will revert to:
-   - overhang: yellow(7), orange(5), others(0)
-   - midWall: yellow(20), orange(13), others(0)
-   - sideWall: yellow(11), orange(8), others(0)
-4. All expiry dates are cleared

-## Use Case: Weekly Rotation (7 Sections)

-### Setup
-If your gym rotates routes weekly across 7 different sections:

-1. Add sections: section1, section2, section3, section4, section5, section6, section7
-2. For each section, set the route totals based on what's currently on the wall
+2. Confirm to revert to the default route totals

-3. Set expiry dates for sections that will be reset next week
+## Technical Details

+### Data Structure
+Wall totals are stored as a JSON object mapping section names to color totals.

-### Weekly Workflow
+### Storage Location
-**Monday (Route Setting Day):**
-1. Routes in section1 are being reset today
-2. Set expiry date for section1 to next Monday
-3. Update route totals for section1 with new counts
-4. Section7 (set last Monday) will auto-expire next Monday

-**Throughout the Week:**
-- Climbers log sessions normally
+- **Wall Totals Key**: `wallTotals` (saved in backend and mirrored in localStorage)

+## Best Practices

+- Use clear, consistent section names
-- System tracks progress against current route totals
+- Update route totals when rotating routes manually
-- No manual intervention needed
+- Back up important configuration externally if needed

-**Next Monday:**
-- System automatically resets section7 to 0 (expired)
-- You set new routes in section7 and update totals
-- Set expiry for section7 to the following Monday
+## Notes

+- The automatic expiry/reset functionality that previously allowed scheduling resets by date has been removed.
+Admins should use manual reset operations when rotating routes.

 - Cycle continues!

 ## Automatic Expiry System